-Using this method, ACLR values have been derived for MSS MS EIRP values of 24, 31, 40 and 51 dBm assuming antenna gains of 0, 0, 10 and 15 dB respectively (as assumed in Section 3.1.
+Using this method, ACLR values have been derived for MSS MS EIRP values of 24, 39 and 48/45 dBm assuming antenna gains of 0, 0 and 15 dB respectively (as assumed in Section 4.2.3).

-At the 2010 MHz boundary, the gap between the edge of the MSS band and the first potential 3GPP channel is reduced by 300 kHz compared to the 1980 MHz boundary.
-In this case the ACLR values are slightly lower.
-The ACLR for the 1980 and 2010 MHz boundaries (3G centred on 1977.2 and 2012.5 MHz respectively) are shown in the Table 4 below.
+At both the 1980 MHz and 2010 MHz boundary, the gap between the edge of the MSS band and the first potential 3GPP channel is reduced [increased?] by 300 kHz [or 500 kHz] giving slightly higher ACLR values.

 Assumptions

-In the analysis we will assume that since existing UMTS networks can coordinate successfully with each other, we need to ensure that we achieve the same margin with the higher power MSS terminals.
-This will be achieved by introducing a frequency separation between the edge of the MSS channel and the 1980 or 2010 MHz band edge.
+[In the analysis we will assume that since existing UMTS networks can coordinate successfully with each other, we need to ensure that we achieve the same margin with the higher power MSS terminals.
+This will be achieved by introducing a frequency separation between the edge of the MSS channel and the 1980 or 2010 MHz band edge.][Editorial note: the idea here of using the coordination of two UMTS networks as a criterion for the assessment of interference from MSS is under discussion]

-We also assume worst case positioning of the MSS terminal and UMTS base station such that the base station is located in the bore sight of the MSS terminal antenna and the MSS terminal is located in the bore sight of the base station antenna.
-Consequently, the coupling between the antennas is subject to the maximum gain of both antennas.
+[We also assume worst case positioning of the MSS terminal and UMTS base station such that the base station is located in the bore sight of the MSS terminal antenna and the MSS terminal is located in the bore sight of the base station antenna.
+Consequently, the coupling between the antennas is subject to the maximum gain of both antennas.][Editorial comment: the worst case for the deterministic and monte-carlo analyses need to be further described)]

+Additional methodology, 2

+.TBD

 Monte-Carlo and SEAMCAT conditions